hazenme/cm-build-script/README.md

 Define the LOS_ZIP_DIR variable (nano build-lineage)

 LOS_ZIP_DIR is where the .zip .md5sum and log will be moved.
-(Useful for syncing with Google Drive/Dropbox, etc)
+(Useful for syncing with Google Drive/Dropbox, etc) This script assumes that you have Drive installed in /usr/bin/drive. (sudo apt install drive) If you install Drive with snap, the path in the script will need to be changed to /snap/drive/22/bin/drive

 Error log will be available in the LOS_ZIP_DIR as 'devicename'-log.txt (Eg. hammerhead-log.txt)